MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-faq.md

   - D365FS
 ---

-# Frequently asked questions for Field Service (Dynamics 365) mobile app
+# Frequently asked questions for the Field Service (Dynamics 365) mobile app

 ## Can I only add and view Field Service entities on the Field Service (Dynamics 365) mobile app?